 If you don’t have and want to invest in a silpat paper, you can definitely use oil or butter or flour.
 If you bake a lot, I’m sure you have plenty of these ingredients.

-Just coat your kitchen equipment with a thin layer of oil (it can be any of your favorite oil but I like to use sesame oil because it’s very healthy) with kitchen towels, tissues or even your hand.
+Just coat your kitchen equipment with a thin layer of oil (it can be any of your favorite oils but I like to use specialized cooking sesame oil because it’s very healthy) with kitchen towels, tissues or even your hand.
 Now you have a non-stick surface to bake or cook anything.

 It is a great wax paper substitute when you are in a rush or just don’t have time to go to the store.